loneoceans/lume1-ff-6af/README.md

 ### Programming

 This driver offers a standard 3-pin UPDI pogo-pin interface (with 50-mil spacing) for reflashing the Attiny1616 with a custom firmware.
 Fuses can be left as factory-default.
 The fully-featured ATMEL ICE programmer can be used for memories-flashing and debug, with a 3-pin pogo-pin to interface with the pads.
 A variety of 3rd-party USB UPDI/Serial programmers are also becoming available.
 Note that VCC power must be supplied externally if using the ATMEL ICE.

+Some configuration details are stored in EEPROM; please erase EEPROM before flashing a new firmware to ensure new settings take hold.
 The firmware provided here is organized for Microchip Studio, for development on Windows.
 Microchip Studio is available here: https://www.microchip.com/en-us/tools-resources/develop/microchip-studio

 ## Notes